How to watch the US Election 2020 live

 The bottom line is: we’re not entirely sure – however, if the votes that can be counted on election day are overwhelmingly in favour of one of the candidates, a winner could be announced in the early hours of Tuesday morning UK time.

-As of Friday 30th October, Democrat candidate Joe Biden is ahead in polls with 51 per cent of the vote while incumbent Republican president Donald Trump is trailing behind with 43 per cent, according to BBC News (as of 30th October 2020).
+As of election day, Tuesday 3rd November, Democratic candidate Joe Biden is ahead in the polls with 52 per cent of the vote while incumbent Republican president Donald Trump is trailing behind with 44 per cent, according to BBC News.

-Who wins will also depend on which candidate secures the votes of swing states with a large number of electoral college votes, such as Florida, Arizona, Georgia, Michigan and Wisconsin.
+Who wins will depend largely on which candidate secures the votes of swing states with a large number of electoral college votes, such as Florida, Arizona, Georgia, Michigan and Wisconsin.

-To win the election, a candidate needs at least 270 out of the 538 electoral college votes to win the presidency and according to polls, Biden currently has a big lead in Michigan, Pennsylvania and Wisconsin – states which voted for Trump in the previous election.
+To win the election, a candidate needs at least 270 out of the 538 electoral college votes to win the presidency and, according to polls, Biden currently has a lead in Michigan, Pennsylvania and Wisconsin – states which voted for Trump in the previous election.

-However it’s worth noting that these statistic will change as we get closer to Election Day and that this year’s exit polls may not be as reliable as previous years, with over 28 million people having voted early in-person while 50 per cent of voters cast their presidential choice via mail-in ballot.
+However, polls have been wrong many times in the past, including at the 2016 US Election, where many predicted that Hillary Clinton would be voted the next President of the United States.

+For this reason, it’s hard to say with any great certainty who the winner of the election will be, especially with the added complication caused by the coronavirus pandemic.

 The US Presidential Election Day is Tuesday 3rd November.
 Check out what else is on with our TV Guide, or take a look at our new TV shows 2020 page to find out what’s airing this autumn and beyond.